 - Make sure you call your insurance company to start a claim.
 The sooner you start this process the better.

 - After the police are called and write up a report, make sure you request a copy.
 It could come in handy down the road if there are questions about the accident.

 - Keep a record of all bills and receipts:

 - This will be very helpful and necessary if you decide on legal representation.

 What NOT to do after a motorcycle accident?

 - Let the police investigate the accident.
 They will try to determine what happened.

 - Don’t agree to just “forget about it”:

-- Even if it seems like a minor crash, they might be damages to you or your bike that don’t become apparent until much later.
-Make sure police are notified and the accident is documented.
+- Even if it seems like a minor crash, there might be damages to you or your bike that doesn’t become apparent until much later.
+Make sure that the police are notified and the accident is documented.